-Now if your site runs on WordPress there is an easy way to add rel=nofollow tags to your outbound links.
+On WordPress, there is an easy way to add rel=nofollow tags to your outbound links.

 There is a plugin called Title and Nofollow for Links by Flector.

-We find this plugin super convenient as it adds a checkbox in the edit link window in the WordPress dashboard.
+I find this plugin super convenient as it adds a checkbox in the edit link window in the WordPress dashboard.